AnicetNgrt/flore1/README.md

     )

 ```
-This will be the very foundation for all the following tutorials !
+This will be the very foundation for the following tutorials.
 ## <a name="tuto1"></a>1/ Displaying a static text sprite:
 ### 🧭 What we will do:
 ![enter image description here](https://imgur.com/XVbCCmJ.png)